colorimgugr/HyperDocApp/README.md

 <img src="/interface/icons/hyperdoc_logo_transparente.ico" width="32" /> **Hyperdoc App** is a modular PyQt5-based application designed for loading, visualizing, registering, segmenting, classifying and unmixing hyperspectral cubes (VNIR, SWIR, or combined).
 It provides a unified graphical interface to handle all stages of hyperspectral data analysis with or without the Hyperdoc database.

+> **Open science notice**
+> This project is source-available for academic, research, and educational use only.
+> Commercial use is strictly prohibited.

 ---

 ## 📚 Table of Contents